VWAS/polaris/README.md

 If you're an app developer, Polaris is for you!
-Polaris is a safe, small, efficient and revolutionary file management system for iOS apps built in Objective-C. It has a wide variety and is maintained constantly with the latest technologies for your app.
+Polaris is a collection of usefull class extensions and file managment APIs built in Objective-C. It has a wide variety and is maintained constantly with the latest technologies for your app.

 -----